ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 }
 ```
 The ```isRequiredToUpdate``` is a simple boolean that I use to see whether the widget needs to be updated with new data (see [Implementing Widget Data Manager](#implementing-widget-data-manager)).
-If there is no new widget data we should return the completion handler with .noData.
-Otherwise if we have new data we should return it with .newData after we have updated the UI.
+If there is no new widget data we should return the completion handler with ```.noData```.
+Otherwise if we have new data we should return it with ```.newData``` after we have updated the UI.

 ## Use ViewWillAppear

-I like to use ViewWillAppear in the WidgetViewController to manually push an UI update, as I was sometimes having issues with the widget not updating immediately.
+I like to use ```ViewWillAppear``` in the WidgetViewController to manually push an UI update, as I was sometimes having issues with the widget not updating immediately.

 ```
 override func viewWillAppear(_ animated: Bool) {